Yogeswari-sri/Banking-Infrastructure-and-Digital-Payment-Analysis-using-Python-2022-2025-/README.md

 Feature Engineering – created digital ratio feature, derived comparative metrics for ATM vs POS and Debit vs Credit Statistical Analysis – performed correlation checks and built trend forecasting models Insights Generation – summarized adoption patterns and highlighted ROI drivers and risk factors

+Tools Used
+Python with pandas, numpy, seaborn, and matplotlib for data loading, cleaning, and analysis Google Colab as the cloud-based Python environment
+Git and Git LFS for version control and large file storage GitHub for hosting project code and dataset